 Inducted into the IndieTheatre Hall of Fame in 2014, Jeni's plays The Feast of the Flying Cow... and Other Stories of War and Fata Morgana were named honorable mentions on the Kilroy List, and the world premiere of Fata Morgana, was awarded an Artworks Grant by the National Endowment of the Arts.

 Jeni teaches Scripting at Stonecoast, the University of Southern Maine's low-residency MFA in Creative Writing Program.
 She is member of the Dramatists Guild of America and the National Theatre Conference, where she served on the Board of Trustees for six years.
+She is currently on the Board of Open Sky, a conservatory-based acting program serving incarcerated individuals in the NH State Prison System.

 "Jeni is not afraid to take on our most serious concerns and challenge us to examine where we have failed to be a courageous people.
 Her command of political satire is something so rarely seen in our theater that it literally feels foreign to us."